There's a reason.

 If so, I guide them through a structured recovery process to overcome those complex challenges.

 For some of us, sugar and starch (carbohydrates) are literally every bit as addictive as cocaine or heroin.
-The self-destruction which results from excessive use often progresses quite gradually, but it can be equally devastating — and equally deadly.
+The self-destruction which results from excessive use often progresses quite gradually, but it can end up being equally devastating — and equally deadly.

 Like all other addictions, it’s actually a disease of our brain’s reward system.
 I refer to this disease as Carbohydrate Addiction, although you may hear it referred to elsewhere by other names.